 Stock Symbol: IBM

 IBM is the world's largest information technology company.
 It is a leader in developing software, storage devices and microchips.
 It also fields a large business consulting division.

 The company has operations in more than 60 countries.
-It has a major presence in New York with headquarters in Armonk, research facility in Yorktown Heights, and a massive chip-making facility in Fishkill.
+It has a major presence in New York with headquarters in Armonk and research facility in Yorktown Heights.
 IBM is a world leader in research and development and number of corporate patents received annually.

 In 2018, IBM reported revenues of $79.6 billion, up slightly from the previous year, and net income of $8.72 billion.